huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the eip resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new eip resource.

 * `publicip` - (Required) The elastic IP address object.

 * `bandwidth` - (Required) The bandwidth object.